About premature baby body language

 Signs that your premature baby is relaxed

-You might be able to tell that your premature baby is happy and comfortable just by the fact that she isn’t showing any of the signs of being uncomfortable.
+You might be able to tell that your premature baby is relaxed and comfortable just by the fact that she isn’t showing any of the signs of being uncomfortable.

 If your premature baby is feeling OK, you might also see that he: